dragonflydb/dragonfly/doc/dashtable.md

 overall memory usage.
 Its primary goal is to reduce waste around dictionary management.

 Having said that, by reducing metadata waste we could insert dragonfly-specific attributes into a table's metadata in order to implement other intelligent algorithms like forkless save.
-This is where Dragonfly's most impactfuls savings happen.
+This is where some the Dragonfly's disrupting qualities [can be seen](#forkless-save).

 ## Benchmarks

 There are many other improvements in dragonfly that save memory besides DT.
 I will not be able to cover them all here.
 The results below show the final result as of May 2022.

+### Populate single-threaded
-To compare RD vs DT I use an internal debugging command "debug populate" that quickly fills both datastores with small data.
+To compare RD vs DT I often use an internal debugging command "debug populate" that quickly fills both datastores with data.
 It just saves time and gives more consistent results compared to memtier_benchmark.
 It also shows the raw speed at which each dictionary gets filled without intermediary factors like networking, parsing etc.
 I deliberately fill datasets with a small data to show how overhead of metadata differs between two data structures.

 I run "debug populate 20000000" (20M) on both engines on my home machine "AMD Ryzen 5 3400G with 8 cores".

-### Single-threaded scenario

 |             | Dragonfly | Redis 6 |
 |-------------|-----------|---------|